DANIEL-VELASCO/udacity_p1/README.md

 ## File Descriptions <a name="files"></a>

-There is one notebook called "project1.ipynb" where you can find the step-by-step process I made in order to answer the previously mentioned questions
+There is a notebook called "project1.ipynb" where you can find the step-by-step process I made in order to answer the previously mentioned questions

 ## Results<a name="results"></a>